 We have a Welfare team at the Trust who can advise you on making a claim for benefits.You can email our Welfare team or call them on 01296 732600.
-Alternatively use the online calculator tool to check if you’re eligible to make a claim for benefits during this time.
+Alternatively use the online benefit calculator tool to check if you are able to make a claim.

 I’ve heard that mortgage lenders are offering 3 month mortgage payment holidays.
 Can I have 3 months off from paying my rent?

 Mortgage lenders are offering payment holidays for up to 3 months for people whose income has been affected by the coronavirus.
 This will need to be paid back to lenders, and interest is likely to be added.
-The Government has introduced additional support which means that you may now be entitled to claim for your rent to be ‘paid’ whilst your income is affected.
-Please click here to check if you are eligible for help with paying your rent.
+The Government has introduced additional support which means that you may now be entitled to claim for your rent to be ‘paid’ whilst your income is affected - you can check using the online benefit calculator.

 I’m already under a payment agreement or court order for my rent.
 What do I do?

 If your income has not been affected by the measures put in place, you will need to carry on paying as you normally do.
 If your income is affected, and you are now unable to meet these payments, please email your Rent Advisor or call them on 01296 732600 to discuss your account.
 We will assess your current agreement or court order to make sure this is still affordable for you.